bhrutledge/exploring-venv/slides.md

 ???

-- Now I'm inside the venv, and it's safe to install packages
+- Now I'm inside the venv, as we can see from the prompt
+- It's safe to install packages

 --